Jordan-Camilletti/glowing-broccoli/README.md

 China produces the most broccoli in the world

-Tom Landers holds the broccoli eating world record as 1 pound of broccoli in 92 seconds
+Tom Landers holds the broccoli eating world record at 1 pound of broccoli in 92 seconds

 Eating enough broccoli will turn your urine green